OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 information available on the web.
 This section covers the use of Web Map Servers which make available layers of information that you can mix into your own maps.

-.. note:: If you are not connected to the Internet run :menuselection:`Applications --> Education --> Start GeoServer` for a local WMS.
+.. note:: If you are not connected to the Internet run |osgeolive-appmenupath-geoserver| for a local WMS.
 The script will open a page with a "Service Capabilities" section and two links for WMS Services you can drag into your empty map.